What to do when your basement floods

 Call an electrician

-Under no circumstances should you ever wade through water in your home's basement until the electricity and gas are safely shut off.
-In most cases, the circuit breaker and gas line are both located in the basement; if they are, call an electrician to have them shut off.
-If the circuit breaker or gas line are elsewhere, shut off power to your home before entering the flooded basement.
+Under no circumstances should you ever wade through water in your home's basement until the electricity is safely shut off.
+In most cases, the circuit breaker is located in the basement; if it is, call an electrician to have it shut off.
+If the circuit breaker is elsewhere, shut off power to your home before entering the flooded basement.

 Remove as much water as you can from a flooded basement